 Culture for everyone

-At Kulturhuset, there's always something exciting happening for young people who enjoy culture.
-Sit down with a good book in the children's libraries, create in the workshops and participate in inspiring workshops and courses.
-They also offer a packed programme of fun activities during the autumn break.
+At Kulturhuset, there is always something exciting happening for young people who love culture.
+Settle down with a good book in the children's libraries, create in the workshops, participate in inspiring workshops and courses, as well as go to the cinema and theatre.

 Test your wings